 - 8. You understand governance in the public, private and/or third sector. - 9.
-You are aware of the current challenges and opportunities in the college sector. - 10.
-You have a knowledge of the region and stakeholders the College serves. - 11.
-You have professional experience in the following areas: - Audit, legal and compliance - Finance, procurement and accountancy - IT and digital
+You are aware of the current challenges and opportunities for Scotland's colleges. - 10.
+You have knowledge of the Glasgow city region, sectors and stakeholders the College serves... - 11.
+You have professional experience in the following areas: - Estates and property, particularly construction - Finance, accountancy and procurement - Fundraising and philanthropy - ICT and digital, particularly artificial intelligence